Ceramics & Surface Treatments

-Secondly, a new Resource Center for Surface Treatments is poised to accommodate the technology platform SAFIR shortly.
-Founded by the Safran Group, Oerlikon, University of Limoges, French National Center for Scientific Research (CNRS) and IRCER, this Center will transfer research findings on surface treatment to the aeronautical industry.
+Secondly, a new Resource Center for Surface Treatments accommodates the technology platform SAFIR shortly.
+Founded by the Safran Group, Oerlikon, University of Limoges, French National Center for Scientific Research (CNRS) and IRCER, this Center transfers research findings on surface treatment to the aeronautical industry.

 Last but not least, Ceramic Network is organized on the ESTER site every three years.
 This international business convention on the industrial and technical applications of ceramics is an opportunity for all of the sector’s stakeholders to come together and gain an insight into the latest innovations, and to bolster the region’s appeal.